Superrehtard/old_diaspora_wiki/Using-Apache-to-Reverse-Proxy-Thin.md

 ``</VirtualHost>``

-After that, all you need to do is:
+After that, you should run the following commands to enable the site you just created and to reload the apache configuration: